 If you take a closer look, you will realize that all the risk factors of metabolic syndrome are also the effects of obesity.
 While a person suffering from metabolic syndrome might not be obese, chances are high that an obese individual might also suffer from metabolic syndrome.

 Research suggests that the various metabolic syndrome factors caused by obesity are a growing cause of chronic kidney disease.
-Research by this agency has shown that if a person is overweight for a long period of time, there is immense pressure on the kidney, leading to an alteration in the organ’s structure and functioning.
-This results in severe damage to the kidney and eventually chronic kidney failure.
+A few studies have shown that obesity itself can lead to an alteration in kidney’s structure and functioning and cause damage eventually resulting in chronic kidney failure.

-Obesity can not only cause chronic kidney disease, but can also contribute significantly in its progression.
+Obesity associated with metabolic syndrome can not only cause chronic kidney disease, but can also contribute significantly in its progression.
 It could lead to the point of end-stage kidney disease where the patient has to be either treated with dialysis or put on the list for a kidney transplant.

 Don’t let your health reach such a serious state.
-Losing that extra weight can help you prevent kidney disease and even reduce the intensity of chronic kidney disease if you have already developed it.
+Losing that extra weight and adopting healthy lifestyle can help you prevent kidney disease and even reduce the intensity of chronic kidney disease if you have already developed it.
 For any further query consult expert Apollo Nephrologists online on Ask Apollo.